AVS-Memer/MathLibraryJS/README.md

 <hr>
 <h1>Geometry.mjs</h1>
-The Geometry Module is for Point, Line, and Polygon Objects, and can be utilized for graphing.
+<p>The Geometry Module is for Point, Line, and Polygon Objects, and can be utilized for graphing.</p>
 <hr>
 <h2>Point Class</h2>
-The Point class is an Object Class given to points that could be plotted on a graph.
+<p>The Point class is an Object Class given to points that could be plotted on a graph.</p>

 <table>
   <tr>